 Our pigs are regular workers on the farm and they like it that way.
 Their lives are spent eating grass and helping out in the digging, composting and weeding chores on the farm.
 This year the pigs have helped us to get our new bee yard ready for a beautiful meadow!

-River Cottage Farm produces 100% grass-fed, raw milk of super premium quality.
-USDA organic standards are followed for all of our animals and pastures but we go far beyond those guidelines for our customers.
-The USDA requires that cows be pasture grazed just four months out of the year but the cows at River Cottage Farm graze on green pastures every day that grass is available but even in the winter they have access to pasture.
-In addition to green pastures, our cows are fed a specially formulated organic mineral supplement, free choice salt and trace mineral and high test alfalfa hay to keep them healthy and strong.
+River Cottage Farm produces 100% grass-fed, raw milk of premium quality.
+USDA organic standards are followed for all of our animals and pastures, but we go far beyond those guidelines for our customers.
+The USDA requires that cows be pasture grazed just four months out of the year, but the cows at River Cottage Farm graze year-round.
+In winter, high-test alfalfa hay is available to supplement if there is not enough grass.
+Our cows also have constant access to specially formulated organic minerals and salt, which they consume as-needed to keep them healthy and strong.

 Our animals are raised outdoors on pasture with the “most stringent” humane animal welfare standards according to the World Society for the Protection of Animals.

-Our bees are such an integral part of the farm and become a larger part of the overall picture every year.
-At this time we have 18 hives on the farm but by year-end we hope to increase by about 16 hives.
+Our bees are an integral part of the farm.
+At this time, we have 50 hives on the farm.
 Our honey can be purchased filtered or non-filtered.
-The best time of the year to begin taking honey “medicinally” for allergies is in the winter so it’s a good idea to stock up around September which, if Mother Nature allows, is our last harvest of honey.
+The best time of the year to begin taking honey medicinally for allergies is in the winter, so it’s a good idea to stock up around September which, if Mother Nature allows, is our last harvest of honey.